This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Here is what goes into the pork chop marinade.
 I bet you even have these in your pantry!

-- Red pepper flakes, which are optional but add a little heat
+- Red pepper flakes – Optional but they add a little heat and depth of flavor.

 That’s it.
 Seriously.